tartley/missile-commander/README.md

   * upload latest README as description while I'm at it
   * I suppose I ought to upload a new release too

-* BUG: mouse capture doesn't work in web.
-Perhaps my clever minimal event handlers are insufficient.
-* BUG: fullscreen doesn't work in web, needs to be in response to a user event i.e. we must add a 'fullscreen' toggle button.

-* Make a release including 'web' platform.
-  * Add it to documented platforms.

 * Incoming missiles should come in waves
   * text on screen
   * alert sound